GitGuruStu/StonkYoloer/README.md

 # TendieBot

-**TendieBot:** Uniting YOLO Option Swagger and AI Wizardry 🐔🚀

-Unleash trading mastery with TendieBot.
-It's the ultimate blend of boldness and AI brilliance, bringing tendie victory within reach.
-Get ready to conquer markets, one tendie at a time. 🚀💰
+**TendieBot:** Get ready to conquer markets, one tendie at a time. 🐔🚀💰

 ## Table of Contents